-“Rotterdam feels like a place where beauty emerged from destruction,” says Jody from St. Lucia.
-At sixteen, she left her island to study in the Netherlands.
-“There are no universities of applied sciences on the islands.
-It was a big step, going to a new country alone.
-A culture shock too, but I had to grow up quickly.”
+“Rotterdam feels like a place where beauty has emerged from destruction,” says Jody.
+She was born on Saba, but her mother is Surinamese and her father is from St. Lucia.
+At the age of sixteen, she left her island to go to university.
+“There are no colleges on the islands.
+It was a big step, going to a new country on my own.
+It was also a culture shock, but I had to grow up quickly.”

 Distant and bread